Relvyy/CV_epc/object_detection/Readme.md

 All models and details are available in our [Model zoo](readme/MODEL_ZOO.md).

-## Installation

 # Installation

-The code was tested on Ubuntu 16.04, with [Anaconda](https://www.anaconda.com/download) Python 3.6 and [PyTorch]((http://pytorch.org/)) v0.4.1.
+The code was tested on Ubuntu 20.04/10, with [Anaconda](https://www.anaconda.com/download) Python 3.7 and [PyTorch]((http://pytorch.org/)) v0.4.1.
 NVIDIA GPUs are needed for both training and testing.
 After install Anaconda:

 0. [Optional but recommended] create a new conda environment.